tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 * Default is the best all-around.
 * Indirect isn't far behind Default.
 * Direct is greatly influenced by the size of `T`.

+Default in many cases beats Direct showing that sometimes a level of indirection actually speeds things up.
+This is because in most cases, the query algorithm just needs to check the aabb and doesnt need to derefence.
+It also shows that it is in most cases worth copying the aabb.

 <img alt="Direct vs Indirect Query" src="graphs/dinotree_direct_indirect_query_0.1_128_bytes.svg" class="center" style="width: 100%;" />